Analgesics

 Results also show a larger treatment effect for those >50, not statistically significant due to the small sample, but noted as COVID-19 risk dramatically increases with age.
 The effect may be more visible here because younger patients may on average have more mild cases with less room for improvement.
 In general patients in this study have relatively mild symptoms on average, limiting the chance to observe improvement.

 The study relies on Internet surveys.
 Known fake surveys were submitted to the similar PEP trial and there could be an unknown number of undetected fake surveys in both trials.
-The study shows a high incidence of side effects in the placebo arm, which could be in part due to fake entries
+The study shows a high incidence of side effects in the placebo arm, which could be in part due to fake entries8.

 Treatment delay reporting has changed from the companion PEP trial which reported results for enrollment delays 1, 2, 3, and 4 separately (and from which we can confirm a statistically significant delay-response relationship), while this trial combines 1-2 and 3-4, and adds <1.
 Since the two trials share reporting (some patients were moved between trials) the reason for the differences are not clear.